ReaperOAK/KCAdashboard/src/components/user-management/Modals/docs.md

 ---

+## Registration & Role Security Policy (July 2025)
+All new user registrations are created as students only.
+Teacher/admin roles can only be assigned by an admin via this modal and user management interface.
+This is enforced in both frontend and backend for security.

 ## Features

 - **Tabbed Navigation:** Switch between editing user details and viewing activity logs.
 - **Form Controls:** Edit full name, email, role, and status with validation and error handling.
+Only admins can promote users to teacher/admin roles.
 - **Activity Logs:** View recent actions and history for the selected user (via integration with the admin's user activity page).
 - **Accessible Modal:** Can be closed via backdrop click or close button; keyboard accessible.
 - **Responsive Design:** Styled with Tailwind CSS for usability on all screen sizes.